Midii-11/obsidian_secure/README.md

 ### Files Not Deleted After Lock

 If you see an error about files being locked:
-- **Close Obsidian completely** (File → Exit)
+1. Close Obsidian completely (File → Exit)
-- Verify no Obsidian process in Task Manager
+2. Verify no Obsidian process in Task Manager
-- Try locking again
+3. Click Lock again in ObsidianSecure
-- The workspace must be deleted or your notes remain unencrypted!
+4. The workspace will be deleted this time

+The app will show clear error messages if locking fails.

 ### New Files Not Appearing

 If files created in Obsidian don't appear after unlock:
-- Make sure you closed Obsidian before locking
-- Check for any error messages during lock
+- Check if lock completed successfully (no errors shown)
-- Verify the lock operation completed successfully
+- Verify the vault was properly locked (workspace deleted)
+- If there were errors during lock, the files may not have been saved

 ### Forgotten Password